Gangsta (manga)

-Gangsta (stylized as GANGSTA.) is a Japanese manga series written and illustrated by Kohske.
-It has been published in Shinchosha's Monthly Comic @BUNCH magazine since March 2011.
+Gangsta (stylized as GANGSTA.)
+(Japanese: ギャングスタ, Hepburn: Gyangusuta) is a Japanese manga series written and illustrated by Kohske.
+It has been published in Shinchosha's monthly magazine Comic Bunch since March 2011.
 The series has inspired a spin-off manga, an audio drama series, an anime television series, and an original novel.
-The anime series was the last to be produced by Manglobe before its bankruptcy in two days after the anime had ended.
+The anime series was the last to be produced by animation studio Manglobe before its bankruptcy.